Take 1-2 approved courses alongside UCLA students for college credit!

 COMM 157: Celebrity, Fame, and Social Media

-COM SCI 31: Introduction to Computer Science I [ONLINE]
+COM SCI 31: Introduction to Computer Science I [TBA]

 COM SCI M51A: Logic Design of Digital Systems [TBA]